Local Optimality of Dictator Functions with Applications to Courtade--Kumar and Li--M\'edard Conjectures: Introduction

 There are several fundamental conjectures on the noise stability.
-A Boolean function $f_{\mathrm{d}}$ is called a dictator function if $f_{\mathrm{d}}=1\{x_{k}=1\}$ or $1\{x_{k}=-1\}$ for some $1\le k\le n$. \begin{conjecture}[Asymmetric $q$-Stability Conjecture] For $0\le\rho\le1$ and $q\in[1,9]$, it holds that $\mathbf{Stab}_{q}(f)\le\mathbf{Stab}_{q}(f_{\mathrm{d}})$ for all balanced Boolean functions $f$, where $f_{\mathrm{d}}$ is a dictator function. \end{conjecture} \begin{conjecture}[Symmetric $q$-Stability Conjecture] For $0\le\rho\le1$ and $q\in[1,9]$, it holds that $\mathbf{Stab}_{q}^{\mathrm{sym}}(f)\le\mathbf{Stab}_{q}^{\mathrm{sym}}(f_{\mathrm{d}})$ for all balanced Boolean functions $f$, where $f_{\mathrm{d}}$ is a dictator function. \end{conjecture} These two conjectures correspond to several existing conjectures \cite{yu2023phi}.
-These two conjectures with $q\in(2,9]$ are known as the Mossel--O'Donnell conjecture \cite{mossel2005coin}; these two conjectures with $q\in(1,2)$ are known as the Li--Médard conjecture \cite{li2019boolean}; these two conjectures with $q=1$ are known as the Courtade--Kumar conjecture.
-In particular, for the last case, i.e., $q=1$, the Courtade--Kumar conjecture can be interpreted as the problem of maximizing the Shannon mutual information $I(f(\mathbf{Y});\mathbf{X})$ over all Boolean functions $f$ with a given mean.
-This conjecture attracts lots of interest from different fields \cite{anantharam2013on,kindler2015remarks,ordentlich2016improved,samorodnitsky2016entropy,pichler2018dictator,li2019boolean}, and it is regarded as one of the most fundamental conjectures at the interface of information theory and the analysis of Boolean functions.
-Furthermore, it is known that the Courtade--Kumar conjecture is equivalent to the Li--Médard conjecture \cite{barnes2020courtade}.
-It is also interesting to ask what is the interval $[a,b]\subset[1,\infty)$ for which dictator functions maximize asymmetric (or symmetric) $q$-stability if and only if $q\in[a,b]$ \cite{yu2023phi}.
-This question refines the two conjectures above.
+A Boolean function $f_{\mathrm{d}}$ is called a dictator function if $f_{\mathrm{d}}=1\{x_{k}=1\}$ or $1\{x_{k}=-1\}$ for some $1\le k\le n$. \begin{conjecture}[Asymmetric $q$-Stability Conjecture] For $0\le\rho\le1$ and $q\in[1,9]$, it holds that $\mathbf{Stab}_{q}(f)\le\mathbf{Stab}_{q}(f_{\mathrm{d}})$ for all balanced Boolean functions $f$, where $f_{\mathrm{d}}$ is a dictator function. \end{conjecture} \begin{conjecture}[Symmetric $q$-Stability Conjecture] For $0\le\rho\le1$ and $q\in[1,9]$, it holds that $\mathbf{Stab}_{q}^{\mathrm{sym}}(f)\le\mathbf{Stab}_{q}^{\mathrm{sym}}(f_{\mathrm{d}})$ for all balanced Boolean functions $f$, where $f_{\mathrm{d}}$ is a dictator function. \end{conjecture} These two conjectures are unifications of several existing conjectures \cite{yu2023phi}.
+These two conjectures are known as the Mossel--O'Donnell conjecture \cite{mossel2005coin} when $q\in(2,9]$, known as the Li--M\'edard conjecture \cite{li2020boolean} when $q\in(1,2)$, and known as the Courtade--Kumar conjecture when $q=1$.
+In particular, for $q=1$, the Courtade--Kumar conjecture can be interpreted as the problem of maximizing the Shannon mutual information $I(f(\mathbf{Y});\mathbf{X})$ over all Boolean functions $f$ with a given mean.
+This conjecture attracts considerable interest from different fields \cite{anantharam2013on,kindler2015remarks,ordentlich2016improved,samorodnitsky2016entropy,pichler2018dictator,li2020boolean}, and it is regarded as one of the most fundamental conjectures at the interface of information theory and the analysis of Boolean functions.
+Furthermore, it is known that the Courtade--Kumar conjecture is equivalent to the Li--M\'edard conjecture \cite{barnes2020courtade}.
+It is also interesting to ask a stronger question: What is the interval $[a,b]\subset[1,\infty)$ for which dictator functions maximize asymmetric (or symmetric) $q$-stability if and only if $q\in[a,b]$ \cite{yu2023phi}?
+It is known that such an interval exists \cite{barnes2020courtade,yu2022common}.